Information from The CFG E-Board:

 First, Meetings have resumed but we ask that if you do not feel well please stay home.
 We all know we have a well seasoned membership group which are currently considered to be at a high risk of vulnerability.

 Second, Range Open with restrictions and Five stand is OPEN with social distancing.

 Third, Steak Fry have resumed but again, if you are not feeling well please don't attend.

-Lastly, the Clubhouse is open with restrictions until things get back to normal.
+Lastly, the Clubhouse is open.
+Please use common sense.
 It should not be the responsibility of the House Committee to keep the building Sanitized on a constant basis.
 We would have no idea if the last person(s) practiced safe sanitary practices.